Jeffrey W. Hayzlett

-Jeffrey Hayzlett (born 1960/61) is a global business celebrity, primetime television and podcast show host, author, and keynote speaker.
-He was formerly the chief marketing officer of the Eastman Kodak Company from 2006-2010.
+Jeffrey Hayzlett (born 1960/61) is an American businessman.
+He is the former chief marketing officer of the Eastman Kodak Company from 2006-2010.
 In 2014 he became the CEO of The Hayzlett Group.

 Early life

 Hayzlett was born in Charleston, West Virginia, the oldest of three siblings.
 His father was in the military which caused his family to move frequently.

 Hayzlett graduated from Douglas High School in Box Elder, South Dakota in 1979.
 He then studied government and international affairs at Augustana College, a private college in Sioux Falls.
 He was a member of Pi Sigma Epsilon.

 Career

 Hayzlett joined Kodak in April 2006 as chief marketing officer and vice president of the company's Graphic Communications Group.

 Beginning in 2007, Hayzlett was a guest celebrity judge on NBC’s Celebrity Apprentice for three seasons.

-Hayzlett is the founder and chairman of several businesses.
 In 2008 he became the CEO of the Hayzlett Group, as well as the chairman of TallGrass Public Relations.
 In 2013 he became the co-founder and chairman of the C-Suite Network.

 In May 2010, Jeff Hayzlett released a book entitled The Mirror Test: Is Your Business Really Breathing?
 In January 2012, Hayzlett released his second book, Running the Gauntlet: Essential Business Lessons to Lead, Drive Change, and Grow Profits.
 In September 2015, Hayzlett released his third book, “Think Big, Act Bigger: The Rewards of Being Relentless.”

 In 2013, Hayzlett became a contributing editor for Bloomberg Television.

 Hayzlett has hosted C-Suite with Jeffrey Hayzlett and Executive Perspectives on C-Suite TV since 2015.

 Hayzlett has also hosted All Business with Jeffrey Hayzlett, a business podcast which airs on C-Suite Radio, since 2015.